Ruben Limonjyan | May 11, 2022 | Wrongful Termination

 - Back pay

-Get Help From a Los Angeles Employment Law Attorney
+Get Help From an Employment Law Attorney

 At Limonjyan Law Group, we will offer personalized representation to ensure you get the legal attention you deserve.
 If you have been wrongfully terminated in California, we are ready to help.
 Contact us today to learn more about how we can help.